-Elevation: 7,237 ft
+Elevation: 7,260 ft

-As discussed in the book, there is a good and popular trail that will take you to this summit.
+As discussed in the book, there is a popular trail that will take you to this summit.
 The Forest Service charges $5 to park at the trailhead.
 The trail begins as a nature trail and forks shortly after it starts.
-Of course, as a loop trail you can go either way.
+Of course, as a loop trail, you can go either way.
 I prefer the left fork for the ascent.
-The trail to the left crosses under the peak’s southern slopes.
-After climbing about 500 feet the trail turns north and then drops down a bit.
-This is the spot to make the short climb to the summit which is a short climb above you.
+The trail to the left crosses under the peak’s South Slopes.
+After climbing about 500 vertical feet, the trail turns north and then drops down a bit.
+This is the spot to make the short climb to the summit, which is a short climb above you.

 From the summit, you can return to the trail or head north through a shallow saddle to the peak’s other summit.
 The trail is just north of the second summit and then descends back to the trailhead.
 This is an easy hike of 2.3 miles.
 Taking the left fork gets you to the point where you leave the trail in just 0.7 miles.
 It’s another 0.08 miles to the summit with no trail and a total elevation gain of 540 feet.
 My GPS track is set out below.
 USGS Shafer Butte